Deflation, Its Causes and Why It's Bad

 Deflation Threatens You More Than Inflation

-Deflation is when asset and consumer prices fall over time.
-This may seem like a great thing for shoppers, except that the cause of widespread deflation is a long-term drop in demand.
-It means that a recession is probably underway.
-That brings job losses, declining wages and a big hit to your stock portfolio.
+Deflation occurs when asset and consumer prices fall over time.
+While this may seem like a great thing for shoppers, the actual cause of widespread deflation is a long-term drop in demand and most often signals an impending recession.
+With a recession comes declining wages, job loss, and big hits to most investment portfolios.
 As a recession worsens, so does deflation.
-Businesses lower prices in a desperate attempt to get people to buy their products.
+Businesses hawk ever-lower prices in desperate attempts to get consumers to buy their products.

-The CPI does not include sales prices of homes.
+Neither does the CPI include sales prices of homes.
 Instead, it calculates the "monthly equivalent of owning a home," which it derives from rents.
 This is misleading since rental prices are likely to drop when there is high vacancy.
 That's usually when interest rates are low and housing prices are rising.
 Conversely, when home prices are dropping due to high interest rates, rents tend to increase.

-That means the CPI can give a false low reading when home prices are high and rents are low.
-This is why it did not warn of asset inflation during the housing bubble of 2006.
-If it had, the Federal Reserve could have raised interest rates to prevent the bubble.
-That would have also prevented the pain when the bubble burst in 2007.
+So CPI figures can provide a false low reading when home prices are high and rents are low.
+This is why asset inflation during the housing bubble of 2006 went essentially unnoticed.
+Had it been a focus, the Federal Reserve could have raised interest rates in an attempt to prevent the bubble.
+Such strategic response might have also mitigated some of the pain when the bubble burst in 2007.

 Third, the excess of aging baby boomers allows corporations to keep wages low.
 Many boomers have remained in the workforce because they can't afford to retire.
 They are willing to accept lower wages to supplement their incomes.
 These lower costs mean companies haven't needed to raise prices.